MrZylr/MineScape-Addons-Client/README.md

 # MineScape Addons Launcher

+Disclaimer - There are 3 video files inside the .exe that are missing from the github repository because of file size.

 MineScape Addons Launcher is an all-in-one launcher for playing MineScape with the recommended Addons setup.

 The launcher signs in with your Minecraft account, prepares a local MineScape instance, downloads the required Minecraft/Fabric runtime files, syncs the required config data, and installs the managed Fabric mods from Modrinth.
 It also checks for launcher updates and config-data updates so you know when a new version is available or when Prepare Client needs to be run again.